shivendrra/axon-drop/README.md

 ``tensor`` class is a wrapper over ``scalar`` class written in pure python, though the actual c-version implementation exist in *tensor.cpp* which works properly and can be used for same purpose but would work faster than the python version.

+### ***FunFact***: this project is developed almost (90%) by GPT-4o and o3-mini as an experiment to check the understanding, reasoning and ability of language models for big and logically complex projects like this one

+## Bounty:
+Solve the bug for the reward.
+More info in this [Git Issue](https://github.com/shivendrra/axon-drop/issues/19)

 ## Features

 - **Basic Arithmetic Operations**: Addition, subtraction, multiplication, division, exponentiation.